alebarrod/dns_python_simple_example/README.md

 ## Notes

 - CNAME register is requested but not used in this example.
-- There are many more registers which can be usefull as SOA or PTR.
+- There are many more registers which can be useful as SOA or PTR.
 - The best way to understand how a protocol,tool or programming language work is trying to use it.

+## Disclaimer

+This code is just a small example of how to use pydns.
+The code is free to be used or modified as open source.

+Remember: Use this code at your own risk without breaking the law or making a harmful use of it.

+If you manage to scan repeatedly a domain, which can be seen as a malicious practice, you may be spotted by an IDS or IPS.

+Your IP may be blocked or even you will be found using your public IP and ISP.
+Do not overuse it over the same domain.